Joe Mauer Off To A Hot Start In 2013

 Like us on Facebook here

 Posted on April 21, 2013, in MLB Player Profiles, The Rest: Everything Baseball and tagged 2009 AL MVP, 2013 Spring Training, 2013 WBC, 2013 world baseball classic, @thekholland13, @TheKholland13 on twitter, AL MVP Award Winner, david wright, detroit tigers, Gold Glove Award, joe mauer, justin verlander, Kyle Holland, minnesota twins, MLB ALL-Star Game, MVP Award, Silver Slugger Award, team usa.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Joe Mauer Off To A Hot Start In 2013.